If you have already met with a physician and/or you are confirmed to have a hearing loss, you may want to jump ahead to the next section.

-In Minnesota people can buy hearing aids only from professionals who have:
+In Minnesota, people can buy hearing aids only from professionals who have:

+You have the right to a copy of your audiogram.
 If you had an audiogram to help you select a hearing aid, the audiologist or hearing instrument dispenser must give you a copy of the audiogram when you request it.

+You don't have to purchase the hearing aids from the person that tested your hearing.
 Minnesota law says you can order hearing aids from the person who tested your hearing, from a different audiologist, or from a hearing instrument dispenser.

 Have everything said or promised about the hearing aids, warranties, etc, put into the contract.

 If you and the hearing aid seller agree to everything written in the contract, then you should sign your name on the contract.
 Then the hearing aid seller should also sign his/her name on the same contract.
 If both of your names are on the same contract, then the hearing aid seller must follow what they wrote in the contract.
 If they do not follow the contract, they can be sued.

-Read the contract.
 Is there anything you do not like about the contract?
 The law says that if you do not like a contract, you do not need to sign it.
 You can talk to the person selling the hearing aids.
 Find out if they will change what you do not like.
 If not, then think of going to a different seller.